-Raingan 2489-90, pp. 255-85.
-When Foreign Minister Direk gave a speech laying out the policy of the newly installed Thamrong cabinet to a joint sitting of both houses of the National Assembly on 26 August 1946, he told the assembly that "there has never been another time when the amicable relations between Britain, the US and Thailand have been better than during these past three months." (p.
+47 Proceedings of the 1946-1947 Sessions of the Joint Sittings of the National Assembly, pp. 255-285.
+When Foreign Minister Direk gave a speech laying out the policy of the newly installed Thamrong cabinet to a joint sitting of both houses of the National Assembly on 26 August 1946, he told the assembly that, "There has never been another time when the amicable relations between Britain, the U.S. and Thailand have been better than during these past three months" (ibid., p.
 146).

-47 Ibid., pp. 309-11.
+48 ibid., pp. 309-311.